-A huge selection of Christmas cards all designed by the world’s greatest artists.
+Our selection of Christmas cards is designed by the world’s greatest artists.
 Customize the designs — or don’t.
 And we’ll mail them all out for you.
-Take me to your Xmas cards!

 1. Send your Christmas cards early.

 To assure that your Christmas cards arrive in time for Christmas, send them early.
 This means placing your cards in the mail in early December.
-The holiday rush at the US post office starts around December 15th (though in 2021 we’d expect it to start slowing down earlier than is typical).
+The holiday rush at the post office starts around December 15th (though we’re living in some very uncertain times so it’s possible this rush comes earlier).
 This slows the usual 5-7 day delivery time down quite a bit.
-And this year it may be even slower given the already delayed shipping environment.
 Take the slower delivery time and add the fact that the post office doesn’t deliver on December 24th, 25th or 31st (postal workers have families too!) and you’ve got all the reason to send your holiday cards early.